laravel/pint/README.md

 <a name="running"></a>
 ## Running Pint

-When running Pint, it will output a list of files that have been changed:

-While most of the time it's enough, it is possible to see the changes in a more detailed manner using the `-v` option:
+When running Pint, it will output a list of files that have been fixed.
+It is possible to see the changes made in more detail using the `-v` option:

     ./vendor/bin/pint -v

-In addition, if you wish Pint to simply test your code for style errors, so you can see the changes that would be made, you may use the `--test` option:
+In addition, if you would like Pint to simply inspect your code for style errors without actually changing the files, you may use the `--test` option:

     ./vendor/bin/pint --test

 <a name="configuring"></a>
 ## Configuring Pint

-**By default, Pint does not require any configuration**, and it will fix coding-style issues in your code following the rules defined in the [PSR 12 Style Guide](https://www.php-fig.org/psr/psr-12).
+**By default, Pint does not require any configuration** and will fix code style issues in your code by following the rules defined in the [PSR-12 Style Guide](https://www.php-fig.org/psr/psr-12).

 However, if you wish to customize the presets, rules, or inspected folders, you may do so by creating a `pint.json` file in your project's root directory: